RoDyn: Taming Interactive Robot-Dynamic 2.5D World Model for Robotic Manipulation: Experiments

 \subsection{Action-conditioned Multi-modal Video Generation}

-We evaluate iMoWM on the action-conditioned multi-modal video generation task using the BAIR robot pushing dataset~\cite{ebert2017self} (43k training videos and 256 testing videos) and the RoboNet dataset~\cite{dasari2019robonet} (162k videos collected across seven robotic arms).
-To reduce computational overhead, we use a subset of 19k training videos and 256 testing videos from RoboNet, corresponding to the same robotic arm.
-For multi-modal inputs, we generate metric depth maps using Video Depth Anything~\cite{chen2025video} and obtain temporally consistent robot-arm masks with Grounding DINO~\cite{liu2024grounding} and SAM2~\cite{ravi2024sam}.
-Both datasets are provided at a resolution of $64 \times 64$.
-For high-resolution experiments, we additionally use a self-collected dataset consisting of 1k training videos and 150 test videos spanning six robotic manipulation tasks at a resolution of $256 \times 256$.
-We compare iMoWM against open-source baselines, including MaskViT~\cite{gupta2022maskvit}, SVG~\cite{villegas2019high}, GHVAE~\cite{wu2021greedy}, and iVideoGPT~\cite{wu2024ivideogpt}.
-For visual quality, we report FVD~\cite{unterthiner2018towards}, PSNR~\cite{huynh2008scope}, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable} scores.
-For depth accuracy, we adopt the AbsRel metric (absolute relative error: $\tfrac{|\hat{d} - d|}{d}$)~\cite{yang2024depth}.
-To ensure fairness, we generate four roll-outs for both iVideoGPT and our method.
-For other baselines, we use Video Depth Anything to generate depth maps from their roll-outs in order to compute depth metrics.
+To rigorously evaluate the zero-shot generalization and physically grounded generation capabilities of RoDyn, we benchmark it on the action-conditioned multi-modal video generation task across multiple large-scale datasets.
+We utilize the BAIR robot pushing dataset~\cite{ebert2017self} (43k training and 256 testing videos) and a single-arm subset of the RoboNet dataset~\cite{dasari2019robonet} (19k training and 256 testing videos) to manage computational overhead while preserving environmental complexity.
+Crucially, to assess the model's scalability and robustness to extreme real-world diversity, we incorporate the highly challenging DROID dataset.
+Following the experimental protocol established by Chen et al.~\cite{chen2026bridgev2w} (19k training 200 testing).
+To construct our geometry-aware 2.5D state space, we extract metric depth maps using Video Depth Anything~\cite{chen2025video} and generate temporally consistent, agent-centric kinematic masks utilizing Grounding DINO~\cite{liu2024grounding} combined with SAM~2~\cite{ravi2024sam}.
+While the open-source datasets are processed at a $64 \times 64$ resolution, we additionally employ our self-collected dataset (1k training and 150 testing videos spanning six complex manipulation tasks) at a high resolution of $256 \times 256$ to evaluate fine-grained spatial and visual fidelity.
+To quantify visual quality and semantic preservation, we report FVD~\cite{unterthiner2018towards}, PSNR~\cite{huynh2008scope}, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable}.
+For spatial topology accuracy, we adopt the AbsRel (Absolute Relative Error: $\tfrac{|\hat{d} - d|}{d}$)~\cite{yang2024depth} metric for depth predictions.
+To ensure a rigorous and fair evaluation, we generate four separate stochastic roll-outs for both iVideoGPT and RoDyn.
+For pure 2D baselines lacking explicit 3D awareness, we apply Video Depth Anything to their synthesized RGB roll-outs to extract depth maps for AbsRel computation.
+The quantitative results across the BAIR, RoboNet, and DROID datasets are presented in \Cref{tab:bair} and \Cref{tab:droid_results}.
+On both the BAIR and DROID datasets, RoDyn significantly outperforms all existing baselines across all visual and spatial metrics.
+Qualitative comparisons on the BAIR dataset are shown in \Cref{fig:bair}, where RoDyn produces more accurate generations and captures richer geometric information than iVideoGPT.
+On the RoboNet dataset, RoDyn achieves the best performance in pixel-level fidelity (PSNR, SSIM, LPIPS) and spatial accuracy (AbsRel).